Research

 Working Papers

-- Social Institutions and Low Birth Rates (with Christine Ho), Job Market Paper
+• Social Institutions and Low Birth Rates (with Christine Ho)

-- Family Size and Child Migration: Do Daughters Face Greater Trade-Offs than Sons? (with Christine Ho and Sharon Xuejing Zuo)
+• When Family Size Shapes Child Migration: Gendered Trade-Offs in Rural-to-Urban Migration in China (with Christine Ho and Sharon Xuejing Zuo)

 Selected Work in Progress